story-ai/story-ai.github.io/index.md

       header: How it works
       subtitle:
       content:
-        - - icon: archive
+        - - icon: direction
             header: Personalised Learning Pathway
             text: >-
               This is your learning home.
 Your lessons have been put in the best order to suit your learning style.
-          - icon: archive
+          - icon: rocket
             header: Artificial Intelligence
             text: >-
               Cutting edge technology learns how your brain learns and then curates your content to perfectly suit you.
-          - icon: archive
+          - icon: network
             header: Neuroscience Techniques
             text: >-
               Our 'brain scientists' and teachers work together to create